AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Multiattack.*** The Jiangshi makes two Crooked Claw attacks and one Drain Vitality attack.

 ***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 13 (2d6 + 4) Slashing damage.
-If the target is a Medium or smaller creature, it has the Grappled condition (escape DC 14) from one of two claws.
+If the target is a Medium or smaller creature, it has the Grappled Condition (escape DC 14) from one of two claws.

-***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that has the Grappled, Incapacitated, or Restrained condition. *Failure:* 18 (4d6) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.
+***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that has the Grappled, Incapacitated, or Restrained Condition. *Failure:* 18 (4d6) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.

 ### Reactions